zacw02/dev-skills-activity/README.md

 # Rocket Media Developer Activity

-Your task is to create a one-page, one-component website powered by Craft CMS.
+Your task is to create a one-page website powered by Craft CMS featuring a single, responsive component.

-- Create a new Craft project and code the following component.
+- Create a page containing the component shown in `dev-activity.png`
 - Integrate it with the CMS so that all the component content can be edited in Craft
-- For the frontend, use the Tailwind CSS utility library.
+- For the frontend, use the [Tailwind CSS](https://tailwindcss.com/) utility library.
 You may also write custom CSS if necessary, but try to use Tailwind as much as possible.
 - Use images from https://picsum.photos.
-- For extra credit, modify your project to allow for collapsible content.
+- For extra credit, modify your component to allow for collapsible content on small screens.
 Don’t feel pressured to do this.
 - Target IE11, Edge, Firefox, Chrome, Safari, latest iOS and Android.
-- `docker exec dev-activity_db mysqldump craftcms > db.sql`
-- Push your project to github and email the link to x@rocketmedia.com.
-- Email garrett@rocketmedia.com with questions.
+- Feel free to email Garrett with questions.

-What I’m looking for:
+## What I’m looking for:

-Sensible document structure and semantic HTML tags.
+- Sensible document structure and semantic HTML tags.
-Construction that can handle different amounts of content.
+- Construction that can handle different amounts of content.
-Flexible and intuitive editing options in Craft CMS.
+- Intuitive field setup within Craft CMS.
+- Not-too-permissive field setting within Craft; don't let your CMS users add content that will break the site!
-When it comes to margin/padding, I’m not looking for pixel-perfection.
+- When it comes to margin/padding, I’m not looking for pixel-perfection.
 Use Tailwind’s default spacing values to approximate.
-If you do the extra credit.
-Accessible: keyboard navigable and screen reader friendly.
+- If you do the extra credit, I'm looking for accessibility: keyboard navigable and screen reader friendly.
 You can do it with vanilla JS, or jQuery.

 # Prerequisites
 - Install Docker Desktop (https://www.docker.com/products/docker-desktop)